themangoemoji/School/477/PHPStorm/step8/README.md

 Basically what we do here is to generate random salt, take a clear text password, concatanate those two and use the sha hash to create a very long confusing string - and we store that very long confusing string into our database.

+### Logging in

-Then our login function will also have to use salt, right?
+After creating salt to combine with the plaintext password, the login function will also have to use salt, right?
 Yep.
 It grabs the salt from the user table, grabs the password it is passed, combines the two, and makes sure it super matches the long confusing password string in our database.

-###### Logging in

 ```php
  /**